dinuxbg/beaglemic/README.md

 PRU0 takes care of driving the PDM bit clock and capturing the microphone bit data.
 It then runs a CIC filter to convert PDM to PCM, and feeds PCM data to PRU1.

+PRU0 has two alternative modes of operation.
+For 16 channels it executes 2 integrator and 2 comb stages for CIC filtering.
+Whereas for 8 channels it does 3.

 PRU1 is retransmitting PCM data from PRU0 down to the ARM host.
 RPMSG is used for control commands.
 Shared DDRAM buffers are used for audio data.

 Host audio driver presents a standard ALSA audio card, so that arecord and other standard tools can be readily used.